Shigangli/Chimera/README.md

 ## Chimera: efficiently training large-scale neural networks with bidirectional pipelines

 Chimera is novel pipeline parallelism approach, which is proposed for efficiently training large-scale neural network models (e.g., BERT, GPT-2/3) on parallel machines (e.g., GPU clusters).
 The key idea of Chimera is to reduce the number of bubbles in the pipeline, **without** introducing staleness in the training process.
-Our implementations are based on PyTorch and adapted from the PipeDream (https://github.com/msr-fiddle/pipedream).
+Our implementation (SC'21) was based on PyTorch and adapted from the PipeDream.
 We use GLOO as the distributed backend.

-**A concise and also fully-fledged verion of Chimera will be added** in the [Chimera-BERT branch](https://github.com/Shigangli/Chimera/tree/Chimera-BERT).
+**A new (concise and fully-fledged) verion of Chimera will be added** in the [Chimera-BERT branch](https://github.com/Shigangli/Chimera/tree/Chimera-BERT).

 ## Directory Structure